 Standard II.
-E. The curriculum promotes a framework that is nurturing, predictable, and consistent, yet flexible.
+E. The program promotes a framework that is nurturing, predictable, and consistent, yet flexible.

-The curriculum provides program activities, schedules, and routines that adjust to the needs of the children and their daily happenings.
+Program activities, schedules, and routines adjust to the needs of the children and their daily happenings.
 Flexibility is demonstrated as individual participant's cues and life's stressors are responded to and accommodated in a nurturing and caring manner.
 The program staff recognizes the importance of predictability in the program schedule yet remains open to capitalizing on "teachable moments."